CustomAdaptor in Syncfusion Angular Grid

 5. Register the OData Services

-Once the Entity Data Model is built, you need to register the OData services in your ASP.NET Core application.
-Here’s how:
+Once the Entity Data Model is built, register the OData services in the ASP.NET Core application.
+Here’s the configuration:

 // Add controllers with OData support to the service collection.